Current Policy Projections

 The National Strategy on Climate Change (NSCC), published in June 2013, implements one of the requirements of the General Law.
 The NSCC is designed towards a long-term strategic development, but only provides very general guidance.
 How this will be translated into concrete action remains to be seen.

 López Obrador´s campaign did not have a clear position on climate change, focusing instead on the energy sector.
 Here, he stressed the need to achieve energy security to replace oil and gas imports from the United States.
 To achieve this, the president proposed sectoral changes that include fostering national extraction of oil & gas, building new refineries, remodelling old refineries and increasing electricity production.
 To increase electricity production, he proposes three actions: 1. increase the load factor of hydro power plants, 2. avoid the planned retirement of thermal—fossil fuel—power plants (by converting old ones to cogeneration and all units over 150 MW to gas CC) and 3. create programmes to foster energy transition to RE—solar PV, wind and hydro.
-Depending on whether and how these campaign promises will develop into actions, it remains to be seen what the impacts on climate change will be.

 In 2014, Mexico implemented a carbon tax that is set at approximately at US$3.5/tCO2e differentiated by fuel type (SEMARNAT, 2014).
 This tax is expected to generate an annual revenue of about US$1 billion.
 However, its impact on GHG emission reduction is unclear and, given its low rate, a substantial emission reduction is unlikely.
 At the end of 2017, the regulation for the use of emission reduction credits for compliance under the carbon tax in Mexico came into force.
 This regulation establishes the allowance of Certified Emissions Reductions (CERs)—from CDM projects in Mexico—as well as Green Certified Emission Reductions—in the EU ETS—as payment means under the carbon tax (Diario Oficial de la Federación, 2017; World Bank Group and Ecofys, 2018).